KishorKumar0/VSDSquadron-Research-Internship-2024/README.md

 1. OLED Display (I2C)
    - VCC: Connect to 3.3V on the VSDsquadron Mini.
    - GND: Connect to GND on the VSDsquadron Mini.
-   - SCL: Connect to the I2C clock pin (typically PC1).
+   - SCK : Connect this pin to the PC1 pin on the VSDsquadron Mini, which is the I2C clock (SCL).
    - SDA: Connect to the I2C data pin (typically PC2).
 2. Microphone/Sound Sensor
    - VCC: Connect to 3.3V on the VSDsquadron Mini.